Gauhar8292/24f3100105-cs1102-linux-lab/README.md

 I am student of CS1102

-I am learning about linux.
+I am learning about linux

+I like to play cricket